 Android 14 features: Everything you need to know

-On March 8, Google released the stable version of Android 14.
+On September 21, 2023, Google released the stable version of Android 14.
 Its own Pixel phones will be the first to receive the update, followed by eligible smartphones from other Android OEMs.
-Pixel owners can already install this preview on their handsets today using our Android 14 installation guide, although those with phones from other brands will need to wait for the beta releases in a couple of months.
-However, these early previews also give us a good idea of what to expect regarding features and tweaks.
+Pixel owners can install this beta on their handsets today using our Android 14 installation guide, although those with phones from other brands will need to wait for OEM-specific Android 14 releases.
+However, we now have a good idea of what to expect regarding Android 14 features and tweaks.
 Let’s take a look at what’s new in Android 14 and run through all the best Android 14 features worth knowing so far.

 Android 14: Name and release date

 Prior to Android 10, Google used to name its Android versions after sweet treats.
-This included Android 6.0 Marshmallow, Android 8 Oreo, and Android 9 Pie.
+This included Android 7 Nougat, Android 8 Oreo, and Android 9 Pie.
 Nowadays, Google just sticks with the version number, so Android 14 is simply known as Android 14.
 However, Google still uses dessert names internally, and it turns out that Android 14 is dubbed Upside Down Cake.

 OEMs often take a little longer to release new Android versions, though, with the likes of Samsung and Xiaomi needing to first customize it with their own software skins.
 Google has said that Android 14 will be available on phones from Samsung, iQOO, Nothing, OnePlus, OPPO, Realme, Sharp, Sony, Tecno, vivo, and Xiaomi later this year.

 Android 14 Easter egg

 With the release of Android 14 beta 4 on July 11, we got our first look at the new Easter egg.
 As per the official Android 14 logo — which is very reminiscent of the Apollo 14 patch — the Easter egg is all about space travel.